near/docs/docs/tokens/lockup.md

 *See how NEAR tokens have been distributed and what lockups generally apply in [this post](https://near.org/blog/near-token-supply-and-distribution/).
 If you want an easy way to check account balances or lockup details, you can lookup your account using [this tool](https://near.github.io/account-lookup).*

+*See the FAQ at the end for questions*

 ## The Lockup Contract